Danny Worsnop: 2011–present: Solo project

-He goes on to say that he wrote the album intensely in a week and recorded the whole album live and raw in his Kaufman's living room, he also funded the project himself and oversaw every single aspect of the album's making, including its artwork of which he created and the music videos which he had written and directed himself, the album's recording officially ended in early February.
+He went on to say that he wrote the album intensely in a week and recorded the whole album live and raw in his Kaufman's living room, he also funded the project himself and oversaw every single aspect of the album's making, including its artwork of which he created and the music videos which he had written and directed himself, the album's recording officially ended in early February.
 Later the same month he released an album cover and the album's title, "The Prozac Sessions", and stated that he was in Nashville to find a label to release the album on.
 He also mentioned that there will be four variations of the album's artwork and possibly variations of bonus tracks to accommodate them.
 In early March Worsnop unveiled a series of song teasers and all four album covers on his website, and stated on his social media that he will be announcing debut live performances soon.

 The first single released off of the album was "I Got Bones" in early April 2016, and was accompanied by a music video.
 The song itself is considered to be mostly country with blues mixed in, with Worsnop's vocals delivering some more powerful moments.
 Along with the single release the album itself became available for preorder.

-On 26 September 2016, Worsnop announced through an Instagram post that the upcoming album will no longer be called The Prozac Sessions due to legal reasons.
+On 26 September 2016, Worsnop announced through an Instagram post that the upcoming album will no longer be called The Prozac Sessions for legal reasons.
 The name was changed to The Long Road Home.